-Jennifer at Emulsified Family does a great job of cheerleading other chef wives as well as sharing anecdotes and raising a family – quite often single handedly.
+Jennifer at Emulsified Family who is married to a chef, does a great job of cheerleading other chef wives as well as sharing anecdotes and raising a family – quite often single handedly.
 I don’t yet have kids in the mix but with the conversation tabled, it gets me thinking about the dynamics of how relationships work in general and sharing the workload.
 Often times, I hear from friends who aren’t married to the hospitality industry folk complaining about how they are left to do all the work because their husbands are too tired to help out after a full day as the sole breadwinner and then there’s all these articles and talks about ‘compromise’, which I feel is a negative and dirty word.

 I think every adult is capable of negotiation – which always leads to a win – win, you negotiate until both parties agree on fair terms and no one walks away having had to ‘compromise’ and feeling like they got the shorter end of the stick – which inevitably breeds resentment and anger.
 I am (un)fortunately an alpha female that often stick out as a sore thumb in our social circle – after all we live in Asia, women have had stereotypical roles to fit into moulds for centuries, but I also happen to be a pretty good negotiator, having lived in China for years and shopping at wholesale markets getting good at the game, so why not bring the same suite of skills that I perform every day in a professional context into my personal relationships.